 Ms. White’s clients represent a diverse spectrum of industries, including technology, healthcare, food and beverage, recreation, consumer goods, online retail, and health and wellness.

-In her intellectual property practice, Ms. White regularly represents clients in patent, trademark, false advertising, copyright and trade secret litigation throughout the United States.
-Ms. White also advises clients regarding trademark and copyright protection and enforcement strategies.
+In her intellectual property practice, Ms. White regularly represents clients in patent, trademark, false advertising, copyright and trade secret litigation throughout the United States and advises clients regarding trademark and copyright protection and enforcement strategies.

 Ms. White also represents clients in a wide range of business disputes including antitrust and unfair competition, class actions and consumer fraud.
 She regularly serves as a faculty member and presenter for the Utah State Bar’s Trial Skills Academy.

-Ms. White is currently serving as president of the Board of Trustees for And Justice For All a nonprofit organization supporting access to justice in Utah.
-She is also chairperson of the Board of Trustees for the Tenth Circuit Historical Society and a member of the Utah Women’s Forum.
+From 2019 – 2021, Ms. White served as president of the Board of Trustees for And Justice For All a nonprofit organization supporting access to justice in Utah.
+During the same period, she served as chairperson of the Board of Trustees for the Tenth Circuit Historical Society and is a member of the Utah Women’s Forum.
 She is a past president of the David K. Watkiss-Sutherland II Inn of Court, the Utah Chapter of the Federal Bar Association and the Utah State Bar's Antitrust & Unfair Competition Section.

 University of North Carolina School of Law (J.D., with honors)